-Lack of capacity of the entire state system and failure to prepare for crisis response Delay in response to the epidemic in the context of specific circumstances that persons with disabilities had to face with Lack of participation of persons with disabilities Insufficient capacity of the entire state system and failure to prepare for crisis response Lack of response to the epidemic in context the specific circumstances persons with disabilities had to face with Lack of participation of persons with disabilities Poverty persons with disabilities Social exclusion of persons with disabilities Lack of capacity of the entire state system and failure to prepare for crisis response Lack of response to the epidemic in context the specific circumstances persons with disabilities had to face with Lack of participation of persons with disabilities Inadequate interdepartmental and intersectoral cooperation at all levels Immediate causes Unpreparedness of the system to respond to the needs of persons with disabilities Inefficient reform of the social protection system mmediate causes Lack of perspective of disability in public policies and in creating measures Negative perception and prejudice towards persons with disabilities Decades of structural discrimination and segregation of persons with disabilities Humanitarian and medical model towards persons with disabilities as opposed to social model and access based on human rights.
-Insufficient budget allocations to decrease poverty of persons with disabilities HINDERED ACCESS TO SOCIAL PROTECTION SERVICES (eg. personal assistants, home care, support services for women in situations of violence)
+Lack of capacity of the entire state Insufficient capacity of the entire system and failure to prepare for state system and failure to prepare for crisis response Immediate causes Lack of response to the epidemic in context the specific circumstances persons with disabilities had to face with Lack of participation of persons with disabilities Poverty persons with disabilities Social exclusion of persons with disabilities LACK OF SPECIFICALLY TARGETED MEASURES FOR PERSONS WITH DISABILITIES

+Lack of capacity of the entire state system and failure to prepare for crisis response Lack of response to the epidemic in context the specific circumstances persons with disabilities had to face with Lack of participation of persons with disabilities Inadequate interdepartmental and intersectoral cooperation at all levels Unpreparedness of the system to respond to the needs of persons with disabilities Inefficient reform of the social protection system mmediate causes Lack of perspective of disability in public policies and in creating measures Root causes Negative perception and prejudice towards persons with disabilities Decades of structural discrimination and segregation of persons with disabilities Humanitarian and medical model towards persons with disabilities as opposed to social model and access based on human rights.
+Insufficient budget allocations to decrease poverty of persons with disabilities SOCIAL PROTECTION PERSONS WITH DISABILITIES HINDERED ACCESS TO SOCIAL PROTECTION SERVICES (eg. personal assistants, home care, support services for women in situations of violence)